Continue to site >

 Fund Description

-The Fund is an exchange-traded fund (“ETF”) that seeks to achieve its investment objective by investing its assets principally in cash-settled bitcoin futures contracts that trade only on an exchange registered with the Commodity Futures Trading Commission (“CFTC”), which currently is the Chicago Mercantile Exchange (“CME”) (“Bitcoin Futures Contracts”), and cash, cash-like instruments or high-quality securities that serve as collateral to the Fund’s investments in Bitcoin Futures Contracts (“Collateral Investments”).
+The Fund is an exchange-traded fund (“ETF”) that seeks to achieve its investment objective primarily through managed exposure to bitcoin futures contracts that trade only on an exchange registered with the Commodity Futures Trading Commission (“Bitcoin Futures Contracts”), and cash, cash-like instruments or high-quality securities that serve as collateral to the Fund’s investments in Bitcoin Futures Contracts (“Collateral Investments”).
+In this manner, the Fund seeks to provide investment results that correspond to twice the performance of bitcoin for a single day.
 The Fund does not invest directly in bitcoin.
 Instead, the Fund seeks to benefit from increases in the price of Bitcoin Futures Contracts for a single day.

 The investment adviser to the Fund and the Subsidiary is Volatility Shares LLC (the “Adviser”).
 The investment sub-adviser to the Fund and the Subsidiary is Penserra Capital Management LLC (the “Sub-Adviser”).
 The Adviser oversees the Fund and the Sub-Adviser.
 The Sub-Adviser has day-to-day portfolio management responsibilities for the Fund.
 In serving as Sub-Adviser to the Fund, the Sub-Adviser does not conduct conventional investment research or analysis or forecast market movement or trends.

-The Fund is classified as “non-diversified” under the 1940 Act.
+The Fund is classified as a “non-diversified company” under the 1940 Act.

 Bitcoin Futures Contracts

-If circumstances occur where market prices for bitcoin futures were not readily available, the Fund would fair value its Bitcoin Futures Contracts in accordance with its pricing and valuation policy and procedures for fair value determinations.
-Pursuant to those policies and procedures, the Sponsor would consider various factors, such as pricing history; market levels prior to price limits or halts; supply, demand, and open interest in bitcoin futures; comparison to other major digital asset futures, such as Ether; and bitcoin prices in the spot market.
-The Sponsor would document its proposed pricing and methodology, detailing the factors that entered into the valuation.
+If circumstances occur where market prices for Bitcoin Futures Contracts were not readily available, the Fund would fair value its Bitcoin Futures Contracts in accordance with its pricing and valuation policy and procedures for fair value determinations.
+Pursuant to those policies and procedures, the Adviser would consider various factors, such as pricing history; market levels prior to price limits or halts; supply, demand, and open interest in Bitcoin Futures Contracts; comparison to other major digital asset futures, such as ether; and bitcoin prices in the spot market.
+The Adviser would document its proposed pricing and methodology, detailing the factors that entered into the valuation.

 Bitcoin